wso2/docs-ob-toolkit-berlin/en/docs/try-out/account-information-service-flow.md

 - This consent is used by AISP to explicitly request access to specified accounts/sub-accounts.
 - The **access** attribute can have one or multiple permission sub-attributes (accounts, balances and transactions).

-The attribute values can be non-empty arrays of account references specifying the accounts/sub-accounts that the AISP requires access to for those permissions.
+The attribute values must be non-empty arrays of account references specifying the accounts/sub-accounts that the AISP requires access to for those permissions.

 ```json